robertorosero/pyhtonmig/Doc/library/stdtypes.rst

 .. method:: str.capitalize()

-   Return a copy of the string with only its first character capitalized.
+   Return a copy of the string with its first character capitalized and the rest lowercased.

 .. method:: str.center(width[, fillchar])